kirarpit/the-odd-blog/minimal-mistakes/_posts/2019-05-11-file-synchronisation-across-multiple-computers-via-cli.md

 We can also set a lot of options to configure synchronisation according to our needs, for example `-auto true` option automatically accepts default actions.
 A configuration file with `.prf` extension under `~/.unison/` directory will allow you to specify all these options in a file instead.

->Note, you might have to create the directory `~/.unison` in Mac OS if it doesn't get created automatically.
+>Note: you might have to create the directory `~/.unison` in Mac OS if it doesn't get created automatically.

 This is what my configuration file `~/.unison/my_conf.prf` looks like.